 The finishing of a whiskey in a curacao cask is highly uncommon and presents a very unique divergence from the standard cask finishing offerings available on the market today.Mike ReeseClick to explore our complete library of reviews to help you choose your next perfect bottle.

-Willett Exploratory Cask Finish Version 1.0 Review
+Willett Exploratory Cask Finish 1.0

-First Sip: Orange Peel | Maple | Baking Spice | Vanilla
+TASTE: Orange Peel | Maple | Baking Spice | Vanilla

-The Burn: This whiskey is mouth coating, luscious and sweet from beginning to end, masking any real burn despite the high alcohol.
+FINISH: This whiskey is mouth coating, luscious and sweet from beginning to end, masking any real burn despite the high alcohol.
 On the back of the tongue there is a slight tingle with a strong hint of orange peel.
 Orange lingers for quite a while.

-Share With: When I purchased this bottle, the retail price was $140 which is steep by any standard for a whiskey like this.
+SHARE WITH: When I purchased this bottle, the retail price was $140 which is steep by any standard for a whiskey like this.
 It’s a complex bottle that, I’m sure, will have a split reaction to it.
 But I can certainly recommend that if you have a couple of good friends who are in to trying something unique and different, this is a great whiskey to start a great discussion about the complex and interesting flavors.

-Worth The Price: If you’re open to a new, and totally different, whiskey this one might be worth trying.
+WORTH THE PRICE: If you’re open to a new, and totally different, whiskey this one might be worth trying.
 The experience is off the beaten track for most bourbon drinkers and doesn’t fit into a specific style which makes it all the more interesting and enjoyable.
 However, this is an extremely expensive bottle compared to other offerings and there are equally delicious bottles for significantly less than the $140 price.

-Bottle, Bar, or Bust: If you find it at a bar try it and you won’t be disappointed.
+BOTTLE, BAR OR BUST: If you find it at a bar try it and you won’t be disappointed.
 If you really enjoy it and can picture yourself enjoying is then purchase a bottle… if you can find it!